Pour over café filtre en train d'être préparé avec verseuse en verre sur comptoir de café

 The art of slow extraction

-Filter coffee is hot water slowly passing through a dose of ground coffee, held by a paper or metal filter.
-Seemingly simple, complex in execution.
-The pour-over method, for example, consists of pouring water in slow, precise circles over the grounds, controlling the flow, temperature, and extraction time down to the second.
+Filter coffee is hot water slowly passing through a dose of ground coffee, held back by a paper or metal filter.
+Simple in appearance, complex in execution.
+The pour over method, for example, involves pouring water in slow, precise circles over the grounds, controlling flow, temperature, and extraction time to the second.

-The result is radically different from espresso: lighter in body, longer in finish, with floral, fruity, or spicy aromas that are only revealed with this method.
-It's the coffee that tells the story of the bean, unmediated.
+The result is radically different from espresso: lighter in body, longer in finish, with floral, fruity, or spicy aromas that only reveal themselves with this method.
+It’s the coffee that tells the story of the bean, without intermediaries.

-Filter coffee can be drunk hot but also lukewarm: it doesn't lose its appeal as it cools like an espresso might.
+Filter coffee is enjoyed hot but also warm: it does not lose its appeal as it cools like an espresso can.
 Some aromas, especially floral ones, even reveal themselves better at 60°C than at 90°C. A good reason to take your time.

 Precision as a discipline

-A successful pour-over requires as much rigor as a perfect espresso, if not more.
-The grind must be calibrated to the exact grain for the day's bean.
+A successful pour over requires as much precision as a perfect espresso, if not more.
+The grind must be calibrated to the exact grain for the coffee of the day.
 The water must be at 93°C, no more, no less.
-The first pour, called "bloom," allows trapped carbon dioxide in the coffee to escape before the main extraction.
+The first pour, called the "bloom," allows the carbon dioxide trapped in the coffee to escape before the main extraction.

 ❖ TECHNIQUE

-First, pour twice the weight of the coffee in water (e.g., 30g coffee, 60ml water) and wait 30 to 45 seconds.
+First, pour twice the weight of the coffee in water (example: 30g of coffee, 60ml of water) and wait 30 to 45 seconds.
 The coffee "blooms," swelling slightly.
 This is a sign that the bean is fresh and the extraction will be full.
 Coffee that doesn't bloom is stale coffee.

 ❖ TECHNIQUE

-After the bloom, water is poured in slow spirals, from the center outwards and back, maintaining a constant water level.
-This steady motion ensures homogeneous extraction of every coffee particle.
+After the bloom, water is poured in slow spirals, from the center outward and back, maintaining a constant water level.
+This steady motion ensures an even extraction of every coffee particle.
 It's repetitive, almost meditative, and the result is worth every second.

-At Carrera, the selection of filter origins changes with arrivals and seasons.
-The barista can guide you towards the profile that matches your mood of the moment.
-This is one of the pleasures of filter coffee: the conversation it naturally opens.
+At Carrera, the selection of filter coffee origins changes according to arrivals and seasons.
+The barista can guide you to the profile that matches your current mood.
+It's one of the pleasures of filter coffee: the conversation it naturally opens.

 ✽ PERFECT PAIRING